Become a Member of the Water Worx Team!

 - Perform necessary work while complying with all company policies and procedures.

-- Perform additional duties as required or directed by division managers and operations manager.
+- Perform additional duties as required or directed by immediate supervisor or another manager.

 Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be: